wooorm/retext-language/Readme.md

 ## Supported Languages

-retext-language supports the 86 languages provided by **[wooorm/franc](https://github.com/wooorm/franc)**.
-There’s a whole list of supported languages at [**franc**’s repo](https://github.com/wooorm/franc#supported-languages).
+retext-language supports the 175 languages provided by **[wooorm/franc](https://github.com/wooorm/franc#supported-languages)**.

 **Note!** Results may vary depending on which [parser](https://github.com/wooorm/retext#parsers) you use.
 It’s probably better for most cases to detect the language (with **[wooorm/franc](https://github.com/wooorm/franc)**) before parsing, and choose a parser according to the results.

 ## API

-None, the plugin automatically detects the language of each sentence (using **[wooorm/franc](https://github.com/wooorm/franc)**) when it’s created or changed, and stores the language in `sentenceNode.data.language`.
+None, the plugin automatically detects the language of each sentence (using **[wooorm/franc](https://github.com/wooorm/franc)**), and stores the language in `sentenceNode.data.language`.
 Information about all detected languages is stored in `sentenceNode.data.languages`.

 Additionally, the **retext-language** exposes the average of the detected languages on parents (paragraphs and roots), through `parent.data.language` and `parent.data.languages`.